-The Little House on the Prairie series offers us lessons in gratitude and hard work.
-The chronicles tell of a time stained with imperfection, as with the mistreatment of the Indians.
-But what interests me at the moment is the rich heritage of plain hard work the pioneer life entrusted the children of America.
-So I will borrow this time and place in history for a prototype of the ethos that embodies industry and endurance.
-I am concerned that the abuse of technology today threatens to cut our kids loose from such a work ethic and will hamper their learning and productive capacity.
+We have in The Little House on the Prairie series a rich American heritage of hard work, an ethos of industry and endurance.
+I am concerned that the abuse of technology today threatens to cut our kids loose from such a work ethic and is hampering their learning and productive capacity.